Bernard Herrmann: Collaborations with Alfred Hitchcock

-His score for Vertigo (1958) is seen as just as masterly.
-In many of the key scenes, Hitchcock let Herrmann's score take centre stage, a score whose melodies, echoing the "Liebestod" from Richard Wagner's Tristan und Isolde, dramatically convey the main character's obsessive love for the image of a woman and underscores that Vertigo, like Tristan, is a story of love and death.
-Ross writes that Herrmann's homage "is a matter of deliberation and subtlety.
+His score for Vertigo (1958) is considered by many to be his masterpiece.
+In many key scenes, Hitchcock let Herrmann's score take center stage.
+Frequently echoing Richard Wagner's opera Tristan und Isolde, it dramatically conveys the protagonist's obsessive love for the image of a woman and underscores that Vertigo, like Tristan, is a story of love and death.
+Ross writes that Herrmann's homage to Wagner "is a matter of deliberation and subtlety.
 The main melodic contour is his own; the harmony is still his idiosyncratic construction.
 He is jogging the memory of those who know Tristan and the subconscious of those who don't.
 His veiled citations indicate in their own way the unstoppable recurrence of the past."
+According to Dan Auiler, Herrmann deeply regretted being unable to conduct his composition for Vertigo; a musicians' strike in the US meant that it was actually conducted in England and Austria by Muir Mathieson.
+Herrmann always conducted his own music where possible, and given that he considered the Vertigo score among his best work, he regarded it as a missed opportunity.